qp5/bowHip_app/README.md

 <a href="https://bowhip.org/#screenshots">Preview</a></small>
 <br><br>
 Use cases<br>
-Normal use for bus. hobby, & personal use.<br>
+Normal use for business, hobby, & some personal use.<br>
 As well for <br>
        - Buying & selling stuff: Home goods, a phone, computer, promoting stuff, and phone shopping.<br>
        - Tagging/ranking potential calls /SMS.<br>